Port-Hamiltonian formulation and symplectic discretization of Plate models. Part I : Mindlin model for thick plates: Discretization of the Mindlin plate using a Partioned Finite Element Method

-The Partioned Finite Element Method (PFEM) consists of putting the system into weak form first and of applying the integration by parts on a subset of the overall system second.
-For the Mindlin plate the integration by parts can be applied to first three lines of system \eqref{eq:PH_Min} and to the first two lines of system \eqref{eq:PH_sys_Min_Ten}.
+The Partioned Finite Element Method (PFEM) \cite{CardosoRibeiro2018} consists of putting the system into weak form first and of applying the integration by parts on a subset of the overall system second.
+For the Mindlin plate the integration by parts can be applied to first two lines of system \eqref{eq:PH_sys_Min_Ten}.
 This choice will make appear the momenta and forces at the boundary as control inputs.
-Alternatively, the last five lines of system \eqref{eq:PH_Min} (or the last two of \eqref{eq:PH_sys_Min_Ten}) could have been selected to perform the integration by parts.
+Alternatively, the last two of \eqref{eq:PH_sys_Min_Ten} could have been selected to perform the integration by parts.
 In this latter case the linear and angular velocities at the boundary would appear as control inputs.
-Keeping this in mind, the most suitable choice will depend on the physical problem under consideration (leading either to \eqref{eq:WF_Min_Dyn} or to \eqref{eq:WF_Min_Kin}).
+Keeping this in mind, the most suitable choice will depend on the physical problem under consideration.